gummif/coma/README.md

 ## Design

 The non-thread-safe/unsynchronized types are designed efficient use in single threaded (or externally synchronized context e.g. via a strand).
 If you are unsure which variant to use in your program then the synchronized variants (`*_s`) are a good choise (since they are both thread-safe and atomically reference counted).
-Also note that the semaphore guards can be dangerous if ways that is not structured concurrency (see Gotchas section below).
+Also note that the semaphore guards can be dangerous if used ina a non-structured concurrency manner (see Gotchas section below).
 Be espepecially careful when using `detached` or `execute`/`post` without reference counting.

 ## Gotchas